destinio/destinio/README.md

 > The awareness that you are here, right now, is the ultimate fact. -- Shunryu Suzuki

-> ...know yourself, know your worth... -- Drake

 I'm a Software Developer.
 Talent Manager.
-Code Whisperer

 For more professional info open your terminal and run `npx destin`